Quinoa Tabbouleh salad with fresh parsley & mint, hemp hearts, tomato, and cucumber is full of color and flavor!

 - Serve with a few whole mint and/or parsley leaves and lemon wedges.
 Sliced avocado is also great on the side!

 Serve tabbouleh at room temperature or chilled.
 I prefer to let it chill for about an hour before eating, but either was is delicious!
-Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.

-I hope you LOVE this healthy tabbouleh salad!
+Final thoughts about this healthy tabbouleh salad!
 It’s:

 Quinoa tabbouleh makes a great side, or light lunch or dinner, and can easily be made into a hearty meal by adding a can of cooked chickpeas.
 Perfect for meal prep too!